 Can I store slow cooked jambalaya in the fridge?

-You can store this in the fridge for 2-3 days.
+You can store this in the fridge for 2 to 3 days.
 Though freezing doesn’t make this dish better, unlike other slow-cooker recipes.
 Freezing and reheating tends to make the shrimp rubbery.